 the texts (#9 "Old Cousin Huett" > "Cousin Huet"; #11 "Borden" >"Gordon").

 There have actually been three berm graveyards at Disneyland.
 Stage Three debuted in September of 2016.
 Stage One was simple and short-lived.
-After the original "family plot" was removed in 1970, they simply transplanted three of the stones to the hillside.
-It's possible that four or five went up, but there is no photographic evidence of it, and one anonymous source tells us that three was it.
+After the original "family plot" was removed (probably 1972), they simply transplanted three of the stones to the hillside.
 Stage Two is the one people are thinking about when they speak of the "original berm graveyard."
 The handful of family plot originals came out and ten new stones were made and put in.
 This photo proves that the Stage Two berm graveyard had arrived by December of 1977 at the latest:

-The earliest photo I've seen that shows tombstones on the berm, however, is probably the one below, which you'll recognize from the earlier
+The earliest photos I've seen that show tombstones on the berm, however, are those below, which show the Stage One graveyard.
+That's

+1977.
 (How do I know?
-The snapshot is from a batch of DL photos taken after Country Bears but before Big Thunder Mountain RR.)
+It's from a batch of DL snapshots taken after Country Bears but before Big Thunder Mountain RR.)

 perhaps immediately.
 Also, this is probably when the names on the crypts first appeared.